Data-Science-Projects-Code/Hemolytics/README.md

 # <center> Hemolytics </center>

 A data engineering project to model regional blood supply.
-It ingests data generated from CrimsonCache. that pipelines and analyzes data from to monitor bloodbank inventory.
+It ingests data generated from CrimsonCache. that pipelines and analyzes data from to monitor blood bank inventory.

 ## Table of Contents